erpuno/hl7/CV.md

 ## About the Project

-The ** Public Health Center (PHC)** is developing the **Governmental Statistical Warehouse (GSW)** — a secure, high-performance, cloud-based platform for collecting, storing, processing and analyzing aggregated statistical healthcare data across Ukraine.
+The Public Health Center (PHC) is a key governmental institution in Ukraine dedicated to public health monitoring, prevention, and response.
+We are developing the Governmental Statistical Warehouse (GSW) — a secure, scalable, cloud-based platform specifically for aggregating, storing, processing, and analyzing statistical data related to infectious diseases such as AIDS (HIV/AIDS), hepatitis (including types B and C), and similar communicable diseases.

-The warehouse supports:
+The warehouse will support:

-- Evidence-based health policy decisions
-- Epidemiological surveillance
-- Healthcare resource planning and allocation
+Real-time epidemiological tracking and surveillance Statistical analysis for policy development and resource allocation Reporting on disease prevalence, trends, and intervention outcomes Integration with national health databases while ensuring data privacy and security

-We are looking for an experienced **DevOps Engineer** to design, build and operate the reliable, secure and scalable infrastructure underpinning this national-level system.
+We are seeking an experienced DevOps Engineer to build and maintain the infrastructure for this critical system, ensuring it handles sensitive statistical data reliably and in compliance with health data regulations.

 ## Statement of Work – Main Responsibilities